Dorset Moon featuring Luke Jerram's Museum of the Moon

 A varied programme of free events were offered at each location

-The spectacular venues really add to what was, a stunning visual experiences for the whole family to enjoy.
+The spectacular venues really added to what was, a stunning visual experiences for the whole family.
 It created the perfect reason to linger in such a beautiful part of England’s world-renowned South Coast.

 Luke Jerram’s Museum on the Moon